 Road alignments: these approximate to the road centre lines.
+Dual carriageways and motorways are represented by a single line.
 Certain types of road have a road name and/or a road number held as attributes of the road alignment.
-Where a road alignment passes under another road or railway then the alignment is trimmed back either side of the bridge.
+Where a road alignment passes under another road or railway then the alignment is cut back either side of the bridge.
 These features are represented as lines.

-Road alignments will have one of the following classifications, each of which can be separately identified by the 'Classification' attribute - see chapter 4 in the technical specification.
+Road alignments will have one of the following 13 classifications, each of which can be separately identified by the 'classification' attribute - see chapter 4 in the technical specification:

 - 'Motorway'

-- · 'Primary Road'
+- 'Primary Road'

 - 'A Road'

 - 'B Road'

-- · 'Minor Road'
+- 'Minor Road'

-- · 'Pedestrianised Street'
+- 'Pedestrianised Street'

-- · 'Local Street'
+- 'Local Street'

-- 'Private Road, Publicly Accessible'
+- 'Private Road Publicly Accessible'

+- 'Motorway, Collapsed Dual Carriageway'

+- 'Primary Road, Collapsed Dual Carriageway'

+- 'A Road, Collapsed Dual Carriageway'

+- 'B Road, Collapsed Dual Carriageway'

+- 'Minor Road, Collapsed Dual Carriageway'

+Shapefile: Road.shp

-Shapefile: Road.shp GML FeatureType: Road
+GML FeatureType: Road